matin-karimpour/face_recognition/README.md

 # Face Recognition

-This contains face recognition task for an interview.
-System architecture is microservices which divided into following services:
+This contains face recognition task which system architecture is microservices which divided into following services:
 - Video Input Service: Read video file and send making pre-process on raw frame and then send processed frames to the second service.
 - Face Detection Service: Receive pre-processed frames NumPy data and detect faces of